 Ending the Call:

-Be sure the Limited English Speaker and Optimal Interpreter know that the call is ending.
+Be sure the Limited English Speaker and Stratus Interpreter know that the call is ending.

-Any applicant or participant who believes he or she has been denied services based upon an unlawful discrimination may file a written complaint with CCLA’s Title VI compliance officer Deborah Eaton using the Denial of Assistance Grievance Form.
+Any applicant or participant who believes he or she has been denied services based upon an unlawful discrimination may file a written complaint with CCLA’s Title VI compliance officer Katianna Mazard using the Denial of Assistance Grievance Form.
 CCLA shall follow the procedures set forth in its Grievance Procedure which is provided to all applicants for service.

 In addition to the above, discrimination complaints may also be filed externally with the state and federal government.